-8.3 Not Satisfactory Completion of VCAL units
+8.3 Not Satisfactory Completion of VCE VM units

-If a VCAL student is at risk of not meeting the attendance and/or Greater Shepparton Secondary College VCAL program expectations and coursework standards, after multiple opportunities were provided, teachers are required to complete the "At risk of not meeting outcomes/attendance requirements for Unit" Chronicle on Compass.
+If a VCE VM student is at risk of not meeting the attendance and/or Greater Shepparton Secondary College VCE VM program expectations and coursework standards, after opportunities were provided, teachers are required to complete the "At risk of not meeting outcomes" Chronicle on Compass.
 This chronicle will generate a letter than can be sent home to the student's parent/guardians to inform them of the work that needs to be completed to meet the outcome.
 House Leaders will receive a list of students in their house who have been chronicled 'At risk of not meeting an outcome' on a weekly basis so that they are aware of students who may require additional support.